Spaghetti

-Spaghetti (/it/) is a long, thin, solid, cylindrical pasta.
-It is a staple food of traditional Italian cuisine.
-Like other pasta, spaghetti is made of milled wheat, water, and sometimes enriched with vitamins and minerals.
-Italian spaghetti is typically made from durum-wheat semolina.
+Spaghetti (/it/ 'little strings' plural diminutive of spago 'string'; similarly spaghetto is a single strand) is a long, thin, solid, cylindrical pasta.
+It serves as a staple food of Italian cuisine and is made of milled wheat and water (sometimes enriched with vitamins and minerals), with the standard Italian version using durum-wheat semolina.
 The pasta is usually white because refined flour is used, but whole wheat flour may be added.
 Spaghettoni is a thicker form of spaghetti, while spaghettini is a thinner form.
-Capellini is a very thin spaghetti, while vermicelli refers to intermediate thicknesses.
+Capellini is a very thin spaghetti, while vermicelli is intermediate.